waydroid/waydroid-package-manager/README.md

 # Waydroid Package Manager
 Version 1.0.16

-Easy to use interface for managing (install/remove) Android apps into [Waydroid](https://waydro.id) and managing (add/remove/update) repos as well.
+Easy to use interface for managing (install/remove) Android apps into [Waydroid](https://waydro.id) and managing (add/remove/update) f-droid based repos as well.
 This script is provided as a convenience and is not intended to be used as an enterprise solution.

 Copyright (c) 2022 Waydroid, GPLv3